lastefoto-ee/lastefoto-ee.github.io/content/en/project/all-white/index.md

 - What is the best age for this session?

 Ideally 8-9 months of age.
 When your baby can sit on their own, then this is normally a good time to bring them in.
 By this age, they often begin to show their unique personalities and it is such a beautiful time to capture photos.
-If ypur baby is not quite sitting up yet, don't worry, I will provide some support for them or have them laying on their back or tummy.
+If your baby is not quite sitting up yet, don't worry, I will provide some support for them or have them laying on their back or tummy.

 - What should they wear?